Help us protect Louisiana's children. Call 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week.

 - a parent or caretaker as the alleged perpetrator or with alleged or unknown culpability in the maltreatment, and

-The child protection investigation worker investigates the allegations made by the reporter in order to determine whether or not a child has been abused and/or neglected.
-In addition to the determination of the validity of the report, the worker is responsible for assessing safety and the risk of further harm or injury to a child victim.
+The child protection investigation worker investigates the allegations made by the reporter in order to determine whether or not there is sufficient evidence to validate the allegation as per Louisiana law or DCFS policy.
+In addition to the determination of the report, the worker is responsible for assessing safety and the risk of further harm or injury to a child victim.

 What does determination of the validity of the report mean?